acronis/ui-component-library/packages/documentation/styleguide/vue.md

 3. Decouple the component into smaller components
 4. Implement features with composition API
 5. Check feature requirements and implement them as component API(props, events, slots)
+6. Check accessibility requirements
-6. Create unit tests for the component
+7. Create unit tests for the component
-7. Update documentation(jsdoc, vitepress) for the component
+8. Update documentation(jsdoc, vitepress) for the component
-8. Create pull requests for the component
+9. Create pull requests for the component